Bhakti: Bhakta

 The Sanskrit word bhakta comes from the root "bhaj", which means "to serve".
 In the Rigveda, "bhakta" originally meant a share or portion received by a worshiper from a deity.
 Later Vedic texts used it to mean someone who shares.
 The more common devotional meaning of related term bhakti as devotion, love, service, or attachment to a deity emerged with texts such as Bhagavata Purana.
+The Bhagavata Purana lists twenty-one individuals as great devotees, who devoted to Krishna from a young age.
+Parikshit and Uddhava are noted as great devotees for their enthusiasm toward receiving instruction.
+Prahlada is an example of a great devotee; although born an asura, he does not have asuric qualities.

+The bhakta can express their relationship to God through forms such as the relationship of a servant to lord, friend to friend, child to parent, or beloved to lover.
+In Tamil contexts, the relationship is frequently expressed as a relationship between a subject and king.